stebix/esmrmb2025-tutorial/README.md

 This demonstration code and notebook repository showcases programmatic magnetic resonance fingerprinting (MRF) optimization 🎯 with respect to various configurable loss functions and information theoretic measures like the Cramér-Rao Lower Bound (CRLB) 📊.

 ### 🎨 What is MR Fingerprinting?
-Magnetic Resonance Fingerprinting is an innovative quantitative MRI technique 🏥 that simultaneously acquires multiple tissue properties (T1, T2, proton density, etc.) by matching unique signal evolutions—or "fingerprints" 👆—to a pre-computed dictionary of simulated signals.
+Magnetic Resonance Fingerprinting is a quantitative MRI technique 🏥, firstly described in [Ma et al. 2013](https://doi.org/10.1038/nature11971) that simultaneously acquires multiple tissue properties (T1, T2, proton density, etc.) by matching unique signal evolutions or "fingerprints" 👆 to a pre-computed dictionary of simulated signals.

 ### 🔧 Core Features

-⚙️ Sequence Optimization:
-The toolkit enables automated optimization of MRF acquisition sequences by:
-- 📐 Adjusting flip angles and optionally repetition times (TR)
+This demonstration repository contains autodifferentiable forward simulation code (see `signalmodel_` files), optimization code (see `slsqp.py`) and interactive visualization and sequence design code (see `plotting` subpackage).
+A comprehensive overview demonstrator notebook is given via `esmrmb-notebook.ipynb` in the `notebooks` directory.
+The core feature of ⚙️ sequence optimization is the result of the manual design and automated optimization toolkit contained in this respository.
-- 📉 Manual sequence design via demonstrator interactive widgets
+- 📉 Manual sequence design and optimization input parameter setup via demonstrator interactive widgets
+- 📐 Automated optimization of flip angle train and optionally repetition time (TR) pattern via sequential quadratic programming [(SLSQP)](https://en.wikipedia.org/wiki/Sequential_quadratic_programming).

+Here is an overview shot of the interactive sequence and simulation parameter editor that allows to dynamically edit the flip angle train, repetition time pattern and relaxometric species.
+The flip angle train and the repetition time curves can be edited based on draggable control points that manipulate the underlying spline curve.
+Relaxometric species (i.e. points in the $(T_1, T_2)$ plane) can be added (left click) and removed (right click) by mouse events in the interactive canvas.
+Subsequent forward simulation yields the species-wise signal evolution for the set sequence parameters that can be inspected in the result plot.

 ## Installation